 - Using the “grandfather” approach on the previous assessment of contracts – this means the definition of a lease in terms of IFRS 16 is only applied for contracts entered into after the date of initial application.

-The ‘date of initial application’ is the beginning of the annual reporting period in which a company first applies the standard.
-If a company prepares financial statements for annual periods ending on 31 December, presents one year of comparative financial information and adopts IFRS 16 in 2019, then its date of initial application is 1 January 2019.
+The ‘date of initial application’ is the beginning of the annual reporting period in which a company first applies the lease accounting standard.
+If a company prepares financial statements for annual periods ending on 31 December, presents one year of comparative financial information and adopts IFRS 16 leases in 2019, then its date of initial application is 1 January 2019.